Docent-led venue exploration

 Where do I park?

-There are several parking garages adjacent to the Segerstrom Center for the Arts: Center Tower Parking Structure, adjacent to Segerstrom Hall on Sunflower Avenue between Avenue of the Arts and Park Center Drive.
+There are several parking options adjacent to the Segerstrom Center for the Arts: Center Tower Parking Structure, adjacent to Segerstrom Hall on Sunflower Avenue between Avenue of the Arts and Park Center Drive.
 The Plaza Tower Parking Structure across from the Westin Hotel on Anton Boulevard between Avenue of the Arts and Park Center Drive.
 Segerstrom Center for the Arts neither owns nor operates any of these parking garages and rates are subject to change.
+Parking validation is not provided for the free tour program.

 -